I’ve always thought about running your own business is a great idea.

 Monograms firstly appeared in Greece and spread worldwide.

 Today, monograms became a matter of prestige so many famous and reach people use them.
-There are monograms consisted of 3 letters (combination of the first letters of first name, last name, and the middle name; married couples use the first letters of their names and together last name).
+There are monograms consisted of 3 letters (a combination of the first letters of first name, last name, and the middle name; married couples use the first letters of their names and together last name).

 Let’s check out together some awesome machines!